More than a century ago, Thomas Beverly Penick cemented his place in San Diego history by using horses to haul sand and gravel to construction sites.

 With a work force that includes 400 employees, leaders are determined to continue undertaking projects in all three divisions, which include structural concrete, general construction and innovative concrete systems.

-Penick cited three important factors behind the company's ongoing success: "Creating new products and services for our clients and an environment of opportunity for our people; moving to quality in relationships, finished product and client experience; and never forgetting that productivity and excellence are lifeblood," he said.
+"Creating new products and services for our clients and an environment of opportunity for our people," he said; "moving to quality in relationships, finished product and client experience; and never forgetting that productivity and excellence are lifeblood."

-Penick also believes the company thrives by targeting appropriate construction markets, such as military, education, entertainment and religious sectors.
+The brothers also believe the company thrives by targeting appropriate construction markets, such as military and federal, education, entertainment and gaming, and religious.

-TB Penick & Sons could profit from time vested in two $600 million, multiple-acquisition construction contract programs for the Naval Facilities Engineering Command, an entity that manages naval construction.
+Projects for the military, however, are, and TB Penick & Sons could profit from time vested in two $600 million, multiple acquisition construction contract programs (MACC) for the Naval Facilities Engineering Command, an entity that manages naval construction.

-TB Penick & Sons is also working alongside Turner Construction Co. on a design-assist basis to construct eight buildings valued at $11 million, as well as a 14-story concrete tower for the University of California, San Diego's $93 million north-campus housing project, slated for completion by 2009.
+Opportunities also abound for TB Penick & Sons in the educational sector.
+The company is currently working alongside Turner Construction Co. on a design-assist basis to construct eight buildings valued at $11 million, as well as a 14-story concrete tower for the University of California, San Diego's $93 million north-campus housing project, slated for completion by 2009.

-It also inked an $18 million contract for San Francisco State University Library with Barnhart Inc.to provide design-build services for a $98 million, six-story concrete addition and seismic upgrade.
+It also inked an $18 million contract for San Francisco State University Library with Douglas E. Barnhart Construction to provide design-build services for a $98 million, six-story concrete addition and seismic upgrade.

 Iatarola is a San Diego-based freelance writer.